The Difference Between CBN and CBC

-Chemically speaking, CBC (cannabichromene) comes from the same area that both THC and CBD come from.
-They all are generated out of cannabigerolic acid (CBGA).
-Both cannabis and hemp plants produce CBGa.
-CBGa is the considered to be the natural precursor to three very specific cannabinoids.
-Tetrahydrocannabinolic acid (THCA), Cannabidiolic acid (CBDA), and Cannabichromenic acid (CBCA).
-For CBC itself, it gets converted from CBGA into cannabichrome carboxylic acid (CBCA), which after that it ultimately changes to CBC after exposure to heat or ultraviolet light.
+CBC (Cannabichromene) comes from the same area as THC and CBD and is generated from cannabigerolic acid (CBGA).
+Both cannabis and hemp plants produce CBGa, which is the natural precursor to three specific cannabinoids.
+CBC is converted from CBGA into cannabichrome carboxylic acid (CBCA), which ultimately changes to CBC after exposure to heat or ultraviolet light.
+Manufacturers now put CBC in softgels, capsules, gummies, and more, and some retailers sell pure CBC distillate so consumers can customize the potency of their products.
+While there is limited research on CBC, some studies have linked it to benefits such as cancer prevention, neuroprotection, neuroregeneration, and analgesia.

 Which One Is Better?